SixArm/mast-cell-help/topics/toxin-exposure/index.md

 Environmental Toxins:

-* Air Pollution: Exposure to pollutants in the air, such as particulate matter, ozone, and volatile organic compounds, can have detrimental effects on respiratory and cardiovascular health.
+* **Air Pollution**: Exposure to pollutants in the air, such as particulate matter, ozone, and volatile organic compounds, can have detrimental effects on respiratory and cardiovascular health.

-* Water Contaminants: Contaminants in drinking water, like heavy metals (e.g., lead, arsenic) or microbial pathogens, can pose health risks.
+* **Water Contaminants**: Contaminants in drinking water, like heavy metals (e.g., lead, arsenic) or microbial pathogens, can pose health risks.

-* Pesticides and Herbicides: Agricultural chemicals, when used improperly or in excess, can harm human health.
+* **Pesticides and Herbicides**: Agricultural chemicals, when used improperly or in excess, can harm human health.

-* Heavy Metals: Exposure to heavy metals like lead, mercury, and cadmium, often through contaminated food, water, or industrial processes, can have toxic effects on multiple organs.
+* **Heavy Metals**: Exposure to heavy metals like lead, mercury, and cadmium, often through contaminated food, water, or industrial processes, can have toxic effects on multiple organs.

-* Radon Gas: Radon is a naturally occurring radioactive gas that can enter homes and become a health hazard when inhaled.
+* **Radon Gas**: Radon is a naturally occurring radioactive gas that can enter homes and become a health hazard when inhaled.

 Food Toxins:

-* Foodborne Pathogens: Bacteria, viruses, and parasites in food can cause food poisoning when ingested.
+* **Foodborne Pathogens**: Bacteria, viruses, and parasites in food can cause food poisoning when ingested.
 Common pathogens include Salmonella, E. coli, and norovirus.

-* Contaminants: Food may contain contaminants, such as aflatoxins in moldy peanuts or certain food additives that can be harmful.
+* **Contaminants**: Food may contain contaminants, such as aflatoxins in moldy peanuts or certain food additives that can be harmful.

 Biological Toxins: